Phospholipase D: Substrate specificity

 Mammalian PLDs are selective for phosphatidylcholine.
 Although conserved residues that contact the glycerol backbone and acyl chains have been identified, no unique residues fully explain the choline specificity.
 Structural modeling indicates that conformational rearrangements of the active site may be required to accommodate and position phosphatidylcholine for catalysis.

 Substrate presentation; PLD (blue oval) is sequestered into cholesterol-dependent lipid domains (green lipids) by palmitoylation.
-PLD also binds PIP2(red hexagon) domains (grey shading) located in the disordered region of the cell with phosphatidylcholine (PC).
-When PIP2 increases in the cell PLD translocates to PIP2 where it is exposed to and hydrolizes PC to phosphatidic acid (red spherical lipid).
+PLD also binds PIP_{2} (red hexagon) domains (grey shading) located in the disordered region of the cell with phosphatidylcholine (PC).
+When PIP_{2} increases in the cell PLD translocates to PIP_{2} where it is exposed to and hydrolizes PC to phosphatidic acid (red spherical lipid).

 Mechanism of activation

 For mammalian PLD2, the molecular basis of activation is substrate presentation.
 The enzyme is sequestered inactive in lipid micro-domains rich in sphingomyelin but depleted of its PC substrate.
-A local increase in PIP2 or decrease in cholesterol causes the enzyme to translocate to PIP2 micro domains near its substrate PC.
+A local increase in PIP_{2} or decrease in cholesterol causes the enzyme to translocate to PIP_{2} micro domains near its substrate PC.
 PLD is thus primarily activated by localization within the plasma membrane rather than conformational change.
 These lipids domains may be disrupted by anesthetics or mechanical force.
-PLD may also undergo a conformational change upon PIP2 binding, but this has not been shown experimentally.
+PLD may also undergo a conformational change upon PIP_{2} binding, but this has not been shown experimentally.